JayCanuck/electron-builder-test-app/README.md

-This project was bootstrapped with [@enact/cli](https://github.com/enactjs/cli).
+This project was bootstrapped with [@enact/cli](https://github.com/enactjs/cli) using the [electron-builder template](https://github.com/JayCanuck/enact-template-electron-builder).

 Below you will find some information on how to perform common tasks.
-You can find the most recent version of this guide [here](https://github.com/enactjs/templates/blob/master/packages/moonstone/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/JayCanuck/enact-template-electron-builder/blob/master/template/README.md).
 Additional documentation on @enact/cli can be found [here](https://github.com/enactjs/cli/blob/master/docs/index.md).

 ## Folder Structure